Dasharo/docs/docs/variants/protectli_v1x10/building-manual.md

     git submodule update --init --checkout
     ```

-4. Obtain the Protectli blobs package:
+4. Obtain the Protectli blobs package (only for versions v0.9.0 and v0.9.1):

     > Replace `<PROTECTLI_BLOBS_REPO>` with a a proper path to the repository
     > in a form of: `git@repo-path.git`.
 You should checkout to the same tag as